composer/composer/doc/03-cli.md

 ## completion

-Composer provides a shell `completion` helper.
-Currently, when you invoke the `completion` command it generates and returns a list of default Composer commands.
+Composer provides a `completion` command, which, when invoked, generates and outputs a list of default Composer commands.

     $ php composer.phar completion

-The `completion` command queries the installed Composer commands to generate the following list:
+The `completion` command queries the installed Composer commands to generate a definitive list that looks similar to:

     about completion create-project depends init install search self-update show update validate

 To find out how to use it with your particular shell (it currently supports BASH), type `help completion`:

     $ php composer.phar help completion